I used to think that our imagination disappeared the moment we discovered the potentially crushing truths of reality.

-“Meeting Luigi Prina was an epiphany,” Mignolo says.
+“Meeting Luigi Prina was an epiphany,” Mignolo adds.
 “Anything can fly.
 Even something as heavy as a boat.
-As a crafter, you have to make it weightless, though.
+As a craftsman, you have to make it weightless.
 You have to go back to the essentials and there can’t be any extra weight involved.
-At least, nothing that prevents you from taking off.
+At least, nothing that prevents the boat from taking off.
 He’s such a wonderful artist without even thinking about being an artist.
 He’s a natural.
 There aren’t many people around that are able to inspire you by just being themselves.”

 Mignolo has always been fascinated by storytelling.
-To him, “the act itself of giving shape to a story is pure magic.”
-While studying, he specialized in semiotics, which is a discipline covering the most minimal elements of storytelling and cultural phenomena.
+To him, the act itself of giving shape to a story is pure magic.
+While studying in college, he specialized in semiotics, which is a discipline covering the most minimal elements of storytelling and cultural phenomena.

 “As a result of my studies, I am always on the lookout for new stories,” Mignolo explains.
 “I can always tell a good story from ones that aren’t worth pursuing by the shivering that envelops my entire body.
 When this happens, I can’t help but move forward with a project.”

-Blinking City not only celebrates people, places and imaginative thinking, they also work with a lot of photographers like Gianluca Giannone, Valerio Donghi and producer Luigi Schmid.
+Blinking City not only celebrates people, places, and imaginative thinking, but they also work with a lot of photographers like Gianluca Giannone, Valerio Donghi, and producer Luigi Schmid.
 The incredible and intricately-woven stories almost always happen by accident, including Prina’s.

 “It all started when I saw Valerio Donghi taking shots of Stefano Prina’s little monsters.
 Later, he introduced me to Stefano, then Stefano introduced me to his uncle Luigi and so on.
 We have other stories in the pipeline and they have all happened the same way.
-Someone who knows someone else who makes strange things,” explains Mignolo.
+Someone who knows someone else who makes strange things,” Mignolo says.

-Perhaps this sense of exploration for things that are out of the ordinary stems from Mignolo’s childhood–a time when all things seemed possible, even ghosts.
+Perhaps this sense of exploration for things that are out of the ordinary stems from Mignolo’s childhood, which was a time when all things seemed possible, even ghosts.

 The world freely offers itself to our imagination every day.
 It’s just up to us to make sure we tap into that realm of true potential.
 The constructive use of the imagination is important to everyone.
-It doesn’t matter if you are an artist, physicist, or business go-getter, the way you utilize your imagination will determine the future course of your life.
+It doesn’t matter if you are an artist or entrepreneur, the way you utilize your imagination will determine the future course of your life.